 In a Markham Courthouse courtroom, the prosecution told Zelezinski there was a scheduling issue and that they wished to delay until July 12.
 That day will mark the three-year anniversary of the stabbing.

 Grib faces first-degree murder charges in Jimenez’s death and aggravated battery charges in the stabbing of another teen at the same party.
 His attorney plans to argue that he acted in self-defense.

-Jimenez was a graduate of Oak Forest High School and had aspirations of joining the military.
+Jimenez was a graduate of l and had aspirations of joining the military.